S125. Mumei Tachi with Tokubetsu Hozon to Tegai Kanekiyo

 Overall length in shirasaya: 39" 99 cm.

 Ko itame hada tending towards masame in the shinogi-ji.
 The hamon is a bright nioi-guchi covered in very fine ko-nie and worked in narrow suguba with shallow undulations, subtle hataraki, and a bit of koi-guchi gaiba.
 There is a faint shadow of nijuba, especialy in the mono-uchi.
 The ikubi kissaki has a sugu boshi with a medium long kaeri; the boshi is swept (hakekake).
-There is a sword cut in the kissaki, right at the tip on the omote (love to know the story behind that).
+There is a sword cut in the kissaki, right at the tip on the omote (love to know the story behind that); this is not considered a defect, rather it is part of the sword's history.
 There are 2 areas of coarser grain (see my last 2 pictures): one under the habaki and the other about 8" further up.
 The habaki is a well made double gold foil.
 The polish is mostly intact, with only a few light scratches here and there.
 The sword is mounted in shirasaya which has a few insignificant dings and is otherwise just fine, and comes with a bag.

 Inquire about this item